Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 ### Local names

 Static functions can use the same naming scheme as non-static functions (`mbedtls_MODULE_frobnicate()` or `psa_frobnicate()`).
 This is convenient if they are made non-static later, for example for testing.
 They can also have shorter names if it's convenient.
-Keeping the module name (`MODULE_frobnicate()`) as a prefix makes it makes it slightly easier to follow call stacks across modules, but it is not compulsory.
+Keeping the module name (`MODULE_frobnicate()`) as a prefix makes it slightly easier to follow call stacks across modules, but it is not compulsory.

-Macros defined only in the `library` directory should follow the same naming scheme as non-static functions (`MBEDTLS_MODULE_FOO` or `PSA_FOO`).The can use shorter names (omitting `MBEDTLS_`, the module name, or both) if it's convenient.
+Macros defined only in the `library` directory should follow the same naming scheme as non-static functions (`MBEDTLS_MODULE_FOO` or `PSA_FOO`).
+They can use shorter names (omitting `MBEDTLS_`, the module name, or both) if it's convenient.
 However, avoid names without underscores as some embedded platforms define short macro names in their system headers.
-Exception: macros defined in headers used by alternative implementations or PSA drivers (including headers that they include) must start with with `MBEDTLS_` or `PSA_`.
+Exception: macros defined in headers used by alternative implementations or PSA drivers (including headers that they include) must start with `MBEDTLS_` or `PSA_`.

 All macros must have uppercase names unless they are function-like (expanding to an expression that evaluates each argument exactly once).
 Using all-uppercase names for preprocessor constants is recommended.
 Function-like macros, and macros without arguments that expand to function name, usually follow the lowercase naming convention for functions.